idugalic/my-company-rugs-domain-generator/README.md

 do not need to supply the name of the parameter, just the value.
 This is because the project name parameter is required for all generators.
-This will create a directory named `my-company-customer-domain` and populate it with a working Spring Boot REST service.
+This will create a directory named `my-company-customer-domain` and populate it with a working aggregate.
 If you are happy with the change, commit the changes.

 ```